draeder/entangler/README.md

 ```

 ### Anonymous Peer
-This is a peer that will be attempting to authenticate to the initiating peer instance with the TOTP passcode.
+This is a peer that will be attempting to authenticate to the initiating peer's Entangler instance with the TOTP passcode.

 ```js
 const Gun = require('gun')